zaphosting/docs/docs/palworld-server-commands.md

 You can set your server's admin password through the **Settings** tab on your server's webinterface or via the **PalWorldSettings.ini** configuration file.
 Once set, you can use the `/AdminPassword [password]` command in-game to add yourself as admin.

 :::tip
-We highly recommend that you take a look at our [Palworld Setup Admin guide](palworld-admin.md) which is a dedicated guide for this topic and provides more in-depth details regarding setting an admin password and adding users as admin.
+We highly recommend that you take a look at our [Setup Admin](palworld-admin.md) guide which is a dedicated guide for this topic and provides more in-depth details regarding setting an admin password and adding users as admin.
 :::

 ## Available Commands